TikiTk/UWCTransport/README.md

 • Still need to do the OAuth method.
 • Still need to do the fail page.
 • Still need to do fix check_double_booking line 77.
+• Bug with Time picker for website.
+• Still need to fix date and time for mobile app.

 <<<<<<< HEAD
 Uwc transport programme